severjason/cv/README.md

 Next.js application

-Main technologies - React, Typescript, Material-UI.
+Main technologies - React, Typescript, TailwindCSS.

 You can learn more in the [Next.js documentation](https://nextjs.org/docs/getting-started).